 Richard Bahr is a life-long resident of Minnesota having grown up in the Twin Cities area.
-He is president and CEO of MGS Machine Corporation, a leader in the design and manufacture of automated packaging machinery, primarily for pharmaceutical and medical device firms, since 1996.
+He is CEO of MGS, a Coesia Company, a leader in the design and manufacture of automated packaging machinery, primarily for pharmaceutical and medical device firms.

 Due to his own life experiences coupled with a passion for service, Bahr has been involved with organizations that provide a “second chance” to those in need.
 He operates a ministry with his wife, Carla, called Threshold to New Life (www.threshold2newlife.org).
 The ministry’s mission is to provide both short-term relief to the homeless, as well as long term help to keep them in the housing they have.